Introduction to Python Statistics Module

 print("Median of the given list is : " ,a)

 This is a guide to Python Statistics Module.
-Here we discuss averages and measures of central location along with modules of python statistics.
+Here we discuss basic concept, averages and measures of central location along with modules of python statistics.
 You may also look at the following articles to learn more –